Masked Representation Modeling for Domain-Adaptive Segmentation: Abstract

 \section{Abstract}

-Unsupervised domain adaptation (UDA) for semantic segmentation aims to transfer models from a labeled source domain to an unlabeled target domain.
-While auxiliary self-supervised tasks—particularly contrastive learning—have improved feature discriminability, masked modeling approaches remain underexplored in this setting, largely due to architectural incompatibility and misaligned optimization objectives.
-We propose Masked Feature Modeling (MFM), a novel auxiliary task that performs feature masking and reconstruction directly in the feature space.
-Unlike existing masked modeling methods that reconstruct low-level inputs or perceptual features (e.g., HOG or visual tokens), MFM aligns its learning target with the main segmentation task, ensuring compatibility with standard architectures like DeepLab and DAFormer without modifying the inference pipeline.
-To facilitate effective reconstruction, we introduce a lightweight auxiliary module, Rebuilder, which is trained jointly but discarded during inference, adding zero computational overhead at test time.
-Crucially, MFM leverages the segmentation decoder to classify the reconstructed features, tightly coupling the auxiliary objective with the pixel-wise prediction task to avoid interference with the primary task.
-Extensive experiments across various architectures and UDA benchmarks demonstrate that MFM consistently enhances segmentation performance, offering a simple, efficient, and generalizable strategy for unsupervised domain-adaptive semantic segmentation.
+Unsupervised domain adaptation (UDA) for semantic segmentation seeks to transfer models from a labeled source domain to an unlabeled target domain.
+While auxiliary self-supervised tasks such as contrastive learning have enhanced feature discriminability, masked modeling remains underexplored due to architectural constraints and misaligned objectives.
+We propose Masked Representation Modeling (MRM), an auxiliary task that performs representation masking and reconstruction directly in the latent space.
+Unlike prior masked modeling methods that reconstruct low-level signals (e.g., pixels or visual tokens), MRM targets high-level semantic features, aligning its objective with segmentation and integrating seamlessly into standard architectures like DeepLab and DAFormer.
+To support efficient reconstruction, we design a lightweight auxiliary module, Rebuilder, which is jointly trained with the segmentation network but removed during inference, introducing zero test-time overhead.
+Extensive experiments demonstrate that MRM consistently improves segmentation performance across diverse architectures and UDA benchmarks.
+When integrated with four representative baselines, MRM achieves an average gain of +2.3 mIoU on GTA $\rightarrow$ Cityscapes and +2.8 mIoU on Cityscapes $\rightarrow$ Synthia, establishing it as a simple, effective, and generalizable strategy for unsupervised domain-adaptive semantic segmentation.